c410-f3r/wtx/wtx-docs/src/database-schema-manager/README.md

 # Schema Management

 Embedded and CLI workflows using raw SQL commands.
+A schema manager is a tool thats allows developers to define, track and apply changes to database structures over time, ensuring consistency across different environments.

 Activation feature is called `schema-manager`.